accordproject/vscode-extension/README.md

 Developers no longer need a manual build, once you have created a pull request from your private Github repository.
 The build will be automatically performed by Travis.
 A successful build will create an installable VSIX file on the build machine.
-The public release version number is defined in the Client package.json file.
+The public release version number is defined in the package.json file.
+The 3 package.json files should all have the same version number (root/client and server).

 #### Publish Release